razoumov/publish/eccc.md

 **[Exercise](./solad.md):** write a script to get the frequency of the elements in a list.
 You are allowed to google this problem :)

-# While loops
+## While loops

-Since we talk about loops, we can also briefly mention *while* loops, e.g.
+Since we talk about loops, we should also briefly mention *while* loops, e.g.

 ~~~ {.python}
 x = 2